auros-one/engineering-handbook/agent-guidance/workflows/feature-development.md

+---
+name: "Feature Development"
+description: "Apply when implementing new features or complex functionality that spans across components or services.
+Ideal for features requiring careful planning, multi-step execution, or integration of multiple system parts."
+triggers: ["feature", "implementation", "new functionality", "complex", "multi-step", "integration"]
+---

 # Feature Development Workflow

 Apply when implementing new features or complex functionality that spans across components or services.
 Ideal for features requiring careful planning, multi-step execution, or integration of multiple system parts.